-At Allegheny Dental Sleep Center, we are committed to helping you rest better at night, improve your overall health and get you back into bed with your partner.
-If you suffer from sleep apnea or some other sleep-related breathing disorder, our dentists and team are here to help you.
-We provide oral appliance therapy as an alternative to CPAP devices, and we will work one-on-one with you to create a customized oral appliance that will be effective for you.
+You and your loved ones do not have to suffer from the debilitating symptoms of sleep apnea.
+Our dentists and team are committed to helping you rest better at night, improving your overall health and getting you back into bed with your partner.
+If you suffer from sleep apnea or some other sleep-related breathing disorder, we are here to help you.
+When people think about sleep apnea treatment, they often only know about CPAP therapy and are hesitant to seek treatment because they do not want to deal with a noisy, inconvenient machine.
+Here at Allegheny Dental Sleep Center, however, we can provide oral appliance therapy as an alternative to CPAP devices, and we will work one-on-one with you to create a customized oral appliance that will be effective for you and less disruptive for those sleeping around you.

 Obstructive Sleep Apnea (OSA) is the most common form of sleep apnea.
 OSA is a serious medical condition and is characterized by interruptions and pauses in your breathing patterns while you sleep.
 These interruptions are typically the result of obstructions in your airway, such as the tongue rolling back in the throat or the soft tissues of the throat collapsing.
 Those who suffer from OSA have a fragmented and disrupted sleep pattern, as well as lower oxygen levels in their body while asleep.